 The complete course costs £350.
 If you choose to take individual units, the fee is £50 per unit.

-Please note that if you decide to only take a select number of units, you will have access to the Orientation Unit the week before you start rather than on 18 October.
+Please note that if you decide to only take a select number of units, you will have access to the orientation unit on the Friday before you start rather than on April 22.